-Budget options: Broadbill Forest camp/Buhoma Community Rest Camp/Wagtail Eco Safari Camp.
+Budget Lodges in Bwindi include; Broadbill Forest camp, Buhoma Community Rest Camp and Wagtail Eco Safari Camp.

-How to get to Bwindi Impenetrable National Park (Location of Bwindi Impenetrable Forest)
+How to Get to Bwindi Impenetrable National Park?

 The Park is reachable by road or by air.
 By road, you can begin your journey from Entebbe or Kampala via Masaka-Mbarara-Kabale and you will need 8-10 hours to drive.

 However, you can shorten your journey by flying into Kigali and then connect to Bwindi National Park via Katuna or Chanika border which is about 4 hours’ drive in a good and comfortable 4×4 drive car.

 By air, you can take a flight from Entebbe airport or Kajjansi airfield to Kisoro or Kihihi airstrip then drive to Bwindi National Park.

 3 Days Bwindi Gorilla Safari is a short Uganda gorilla trekking tour designed for tourists on African Safaris for few days but wants to trek mountain gorillas in Bwindi Impenetrable National Park and Visit Batwa communities…